tc39/proposal-temporal/docs/timezone.md

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.

+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation creates an offset string using the result of calling `timeZone.getOffsetNanosecondsFor()`.

 Example usage:

 ```javascript